eldipa/xoz/docs/RFC:-Specification-of-Descriptor-and-Descriptor-Set.md

 How `data` is interpreted depends on the descriptor `type`.

 `type` is the descriptor type; there can be up to 511 different types.
-This RFC defines `0x00`: padding or end-of-stream descriptor
+This RFC defines some types:

+ - `type` 0x00 signals that the descriptor works as padding (some other conditions must hold too, see below)

-If `type` is 0x1ff, the field `ex_type` is present and it becomes the (extended) type of the descriptor.
+ - when `type` is 0x1ff, the field `ex_type` is present and it becomes the (extended) type of the descriptor.
 Therefore there are two possible ways to encode the first 511 types either with `type` or with `type = 0x1ff` and `ex_type`.

-The `type` 0xffff is reserved.
+ - `type` 0xffff is reserved.

 ## Descriptors that own external data